 FMPR 341 – Writing for Film I (3 credits)

 FMPR 441 – Writing for Film II (3 credits)

 FMPR 336 – Introduction to Film Producing (3 credits)

 *Note that the course prerequisites as currently listed for these three courses in the undergraduate calendar do not apply to students enrolled in the Microprogram in Screenwriting and Film Producing.

-This microprogram welcomes candidates with non-traditional career paths or those who do not necessarily possess a university or college degree.
-They will gain core competencies and skills required to start their film career.
-Upon successful completion, applicants will be able to explore possibilities for entry level roles in the film industry.
+You will gain core competencies and the skills required to get a foothold in the film industry.
+Upon successful completion, you will be able to explore possibilities for entry level roles in the film industry.

 Reader / Evaluator for producers, studios, funding agents

 The tuition fees of the program may differ depending on your student status.
 To estimate the cost of your education at Concordia, go through five (5) easy steps.